 1/4 cup of more, to taste, olive oil

-freshly squeezed lemon juice or red or white wine vinegar, to taste
+Freshly squeezed lemon juice or red or white wine vinegar, to taste

 1 hard-boiled eggs, peeled and cut into quarters

-a few black olives, to garnish
+Few black olives, to garnish

-paprika or sumac powder* to sprinkle on eggs (optional)
+Paprika or sumac powder*, to sprinkle on eggs (optional)

 1. Drain the beans.
 Place them in a pot filled with water.
 Boil until tender (but not mushy!), about 1 hour.
 Drain and transfer to a large mixing bowl.

-3. Add the rest of the ingredients to the beans, too, except eggs, olive and paprika.
+3. Add the rest of the ingredients to the beans, too, except the eggs, olive and paprika.
 Toss to combine.